gazpitchy92/ip-blocklist/readme.md

 # IP Blocklists

-This repo holds IP blocklists I use at home to keep out known bad actors.

-The aim is to block the dangerous stuff without breaking normal use.
-VPNs, Tor, and other critical connections are left alone so privacy tools and remote access still work properly.

-I also run an IPS and a honeypot locally, any IPs that show up hitting those get added too.
+This repository contains curated IP blocklists designed to help block known malicious actors while minimizing disruption to normal internet use.

+The goal is to block harmful traffic without interfering with privacy tools such as VPNs and Tor, or with legitimate remote access.
+The blocklists also incorporate IPs detected by a local IPS and honeypot setup.

-These lists are updated regularly and are meant to be simple, reliable, and not overblock legit traffic.
-Use them with firewalls, routers, or anything else that can work with plain IP lists.
+Lists are regularly updated, aiming to be simple, reliable, and avoid overblocking.
+They are intended for use with firewalls, routers, or any system that supports plain IP list blocking.

 The IP addresses are split into [lists](https://github.com/gazpitchy92/ip-blocklist/tree/main/list) and [ranges](https://github.com/gazpitchy92/ip-blocklist/tree/main/range) for easy use.